xiangyu2022/onlineChange/README.md

 This is still an ongoing project by a group of researchers from the University of Minnesota.
 The published software here is an initial version that is ready to use.

+For more technical problems, please contact the author of the package Xiangyu Zhang at zhan6004@umn.edu.

-For questions and references, please contact Jie Ding at dingj@umn.edu
+For references, please contact Jie Ding at dingj@umn.edu

 ## A Quick Setup Guide